SilverCrow2323/Dolphin-Core-for-MuOS/README.md

 - **Strategic Underclocking:** Fine-tuning parameters like `Overclock` to reduce virtual CPU load and prevent audio stuttering on the H700 chipset.
 - **Adaptive Scaling:** Resolution adjustments and precise graphic flag management (`ImmediateXFBEnable`, `EFBToTextureEnable`) to maintain playable frame rates.
 - **Visual Glitch Prevention:** Strict handling of `VISkip` to avoid breaking rendering engines on complex scenes.

-### 📀 The Golden Tip: The Power of PAL ROMs
-> 💡 **PRO TIP:** If you are struggling to squeeze every single frame out of your handheld, **always look for PAL ROMs**.
+- 💡 **PAL TIP:** If you are struggling to squeeze every single frame out of your handheld, **always look for PAL ROMs**.
 Running natively at **50fps** (instead of 60fps NTSC) drastically reduces the processing load on the core, often making the difference between an unplayable slideshow and a remarkably smooth experience.

 ---